-- · The trade-weighted average tariff rate and - Nontariff barriers (NTBs).
+- The trade-weighted average tariff rate and - A qualitative evaluation of nontariff barriers (NTBs).

 Different imports entering a country can (and often do) face different tariffs.
 The weighted average tariff uses weights for each tariff based on the share of imports for each good.
 Weighted average tariffs are a purely quantitative measure and account for the calculation of the base trade freedom score using the following equation: